as3io/omeda-api-client/README.md

 const barBrand = omedaFactory({ brandKey: 'bar' /* additional options */ });
 ```
 ### Making API calls
-Once you have an API client instance established, you can begin making API calls.
-Each API "type" is organized into corresponding resources.
-For instance, "customer" related APIs can be accessed via the `customer` resource.
-Brand APIs can be accessed via `brand`, etc.
+Once you have a client instance, you can begin making API calls.
+Each API "category" is organized into corresponding resources.
+For instance, "customer" related APIs can be accessed via the `customer` resource; brand APIs can be accessed via the `brand` resource, etc.
-For example, to lookup a customer via email address, you would execute the following call:
+For example, to lookup a customer by email address, you would execute the following call:
 ```js
 const omedaApi = require('omeda-node')(/* options */);
 const customer = omedaApi.resources.customer;